Simon-Brandt/ShellArgparser/README.md

 - ***Type:***  *int* (Integer)
 - ***Allowed values:*** Any integer, usually zero
 - ***Default value:*** `0`
-- ***Description:*** The exit code when a help or usage message was requested using the `-h`, `--help`, `-u`, or `--usage` flags.
+- ***Description:*** The exit code when a help message was requested using the `-h` or `--help` flag.

 ### `ARGPARSER_HELP_FILE`

 - ***Type:*** *filepath* (Filepath)
 - ***Allowed values:*** Any legit filepath or the empty string `""`
 - ***Default value:*** `""`
 - ***Description:*** The path to a file holding the extended help message.
 This file may be used by multiple scripts, even if they share no arguments.
-By this, the default structure and content of the auto-generated help or usage message (invoked with the flags `--help` or `--usage`, respectively) can be overridden for all scripts in a project in the same way, without repeating yourself upon specifying the look.
+By this, the default structure and content of the auto-generated help message (invoked with the flag `-h` or `--help`) can be overridden for all scripts in a project in the same way, without repeating yourself upon specifying the look.

 ### `ARGPARSER_HELP_FILE_KEEP_COMMENTS`